 The improvement period requires continuous tuning and tweaking of keywords, ad copy, landing page details, and bidding tactics.
 A/B or multivariant testing is vital.
 You can test just about every element of a PPC strategy, but not all at the same time.
 A practical way to optimise PPC advertising is an organised systematic evaluation of each part, one at a time.
 Once you've completed A/B testing of ad copy (first the heading, then the body), you can move onto each element of the landing page.
 Testing involves a lot of work and, optimally, software assistance, but is worth the effort for the increased conversion rates.
 Producing a highly successful PPC campaign is a process that never ends due to changes in ad platforms, industry developments, trends, and your competitor's activity.
 Because of the inconstancy in business sectors, it is usually necessary sooner or later to return to the initial research phase and test new keyphrases, copy, and landing page elements.

 Does all that sound too complicated?

-If you think setting up a PPC campaign correctly seems confusing, you are not alone, and it's why as an Adwords agency, we are in business.
+If you think setting up a PPC campaign correctly seems confusing, you are not alone, and it's why as a Google Ads agency, we are in business.
 Learning how to execute this form of advertising successfully is not something learned overnight.
-If you don't have the time or inclination to understand the process yourself, a qualified Adwords agency is the solution.
+If you don't have the time or inclination to understand the process yourself, a qualified Adword agency is the solution.

-We are an Adwords Agency with Official Google Ads Certification
+We are a Google Ads Agency with Official Google Ads Certification

 To evaluate each channel and campaign's effectiveness, we rely on Google tools, including the keyword planner and Analytics.
 We also have access to an entire arsenal of paid external tools and platforms to provide us with data we otherwise would not have and explore brand-new fresh opportunities as they emerge.